FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/pkikeygen.md

 4. Locate the KPUBxxxx file, which is in the same folder as the extracted PKI information (KEY\_2048.CFG).

 5. Use the same four digits as in the IKNAME to locate the KPUB file.
-For example, if the IKNAME is <span style="color: #b22222;">KPRIV1234 </span>the KPUB that you need is <span style="color: #b22222;">KPUB1234</span>.
+For example, if the IKNAME is the KPUB that you need is .
     This public key is in SSH-RSA format and can be used on other SFTP clients.

-6. On the remote <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> import the public key, KPUB1234 in our example, using the PKIKEY command.
+6. On the remote {{< TransferCFT/componentlongname >}} import the public key, KPUB1234 in our example, using the PKIKEY command.

-        PKIUTIL PKIKEY ID=KPUB1234, ikname=KPUB1234, ikform=SSH, MODE=REPLACE
+        PKIUTIL PKIKEY ID=, ikname=, ikform=SSH, MODE=REPLACE